I'm Debbie Pullinger (some of the time; see below) and I'm a writer.

-At the moment I'm working on a book about the value of learning poetry.
-Drawing on the findings from our Poetry and Memory Project, it weaves together real-life stories of poems learned by heart, recent research in memory and neuroscience, and the history of memorisation.
-I'm interested in the different ways that the written and the spoken word are experienced, and in the relationships between text and voice, page and body.
+At the moment I'm working on a book about the value of knowing poetry by heart.
+Drawing on the findings from the Poetry and Memory Project, it weaves together first-hand accounts from people who know some poems, research in memory and neuroscience, and some of the history of memorisation.
+I'm particularly interested in the different ways that the written and the spoken word are experienced, and in the relationships between text and voice, page and body.
 So poetry and poetic language make a good field of enquiry.

 I was born on a border, between Wales and England, and have dwelt on edges and borders of all kinds ever since.
-I love walking, preferably in mountains and other wild places (and thus, most days, wonder what I'm doing living in Cambridge).
-I'm deeply interested in the natural world, the inner life and spirituality.
-I make poems and write plays.
+Other actvities and interests that play an important part in life and flourishing in it, in no significant order, are: writing poetry, choral singing, campaigning on local environmental issuses, faith and spirituality, natural history, and walking – preferably in hills and other places with a touch of wildness (and thus, most days, wonder what I'm doing living in Cambridge).